IWA National Festival: Development

 1970 was the first occasion on which the national festival was not also a campaign to save a threatened part of the waterways network.
 It was held at Guildford on the River Wey.
 Part of the reasoning for this was that the festival was proving to be very popular, and there were a limited number of places that had sufficient display space and water supply for the number of boats wanting to attend.
 The choice of site was not universally popular, but the rally saw the formal launching of the Waterway Recovery Group, a group of volunteers who traveled the country to carry out restoration tasks on derelict waterways.

 Management of the festivals is now handled by a division of Inland Waterways Enterprises Ltd called IWA Festivals.
 The limited company was set up in 2001 to manage the various trading activities of the Inland Waterways Association.

-IWA National Festival sites
+Festival of Water

+In 2014 IWA launched a new event, called IWA Festival of Water.
+The Festival takes places usually over the August bank holiday weekend and is held at a new location each year.

+Sites

 The statistics below are mainly taken from the IWA website but are incomplete.
 Some of these were called rallies rather than festivals and not all were national events.

 The final column shows the overall membership of the IWA in the year in question.